 If you want to read more books, watch more documentaries, learn knitting or practice creative writing, list it all down onto a ‘mind enrichment list.’

-In this post, I will be talking about how to further this foundation you have built but mostly, show you how to be smarter, be more time efficient, and build habits to become successful in all your ventures.
+In this post, I will be talking about how to further this foundation you have built but mostly, show you how to be smarter, more time efficient, and build habits to become successful in all your ventures.

 1. Spend time enriching your mind